 Should You Remove Wisdom Teeth Before or After Braces?

 The short answer is no. You do not need to have your wisdom teeth removed before or after braces.
-However, this must be considered unique to the patient, their oral health, and orthodontic needs.
+However, this must be considered unique to the patient, their oral health, and their orthodontic needs.

 Before beginning treatment, an orthodontist will always consider wisdom teeth.
 If the teeth haven’t fully developed and there isn’t enough room for them, an orthodontist may propose that they be extracted before treatment begins.
 If there is enough room in the jaw for the wisdom teeth to emerge, the orthodontist may suggest leaving the teeth alone and continuing treatment and monitoring.